 In order to ensure that the government system has an adequate structure, the Company has Policies that regulate the key functions (Risk Management, Compliance, Internal Audit and Actuarial) and ensure that these functions follow the requirements defined by the Supervisor and they are faithful to the lines of government established by the Company and the Group.

-The Board of Directors approved the latest revision of the Internal Audit, for the year 2020, Policy in its meeting of April 2, 2020, Actuarial and Risk Management Poly in its meeting of September 29, 2020, and the Compliance Policy in its meeting of December 17, 2020.
+The Board of Directors approved the latest revision of the Internal Audit, for the year 2021, Policy in its meeting of March 17, 2021, Risk Management Policy in its meeting of June 29, 2021, and the Actuarial and Compliance Policy in its meeting of December 17, 2021.
+These policies are reviewed annually.